Dung24-6/Dung24-6/README.md

 _**We come to love not by finding a perfect person, but by learning to see an imperfect person perfectly.**_

 Sam Keen

+_**Our greatness lies not so much in being able to remake the world as being able to remake ourselves.**_

+Mahatma Gandhi